-This topic contains 1 reply, has 1 voice, and was last updated by Priyanka Prakash 12 months ago.
+This topic contains 1 reply, has 0 voices, and was last updated by Priyanka Prakash 3 years, 4 months ago.

 We are incorporated within Michigan and our main operations are in that state.
 That being said, our customers have plants in various other states.
 While reading the document regarding registered agents, I’m curious of a few particulars that applies to our situation…